Obba Babatundé: Singing

 Some of his recorded works include singing the title track on the Onaje Allan Gumbs's album Sack Full of Dreams, and "The Gal That Got Away" on Over The Rainbow, the Harold Arlen soundtrack.

-In 1982 Babatunde starred as Zodzetrick in the Houston Grand Opera's second production of Scott Joplin's opera Treemonisha.
+In 1982, Babatundé starred as Zodzetrick in the Houston Grand Opera's second production of Scott Joplin's opera Treemonisha.
 They had produced it first in 1976.
 After the opera was rediscovered, the world premiere was produced in 1972 by the Atlanta Symphony Orchestra and Morehouse College chorus.

 Awards and nominations

-In 2016, Babatundé received the Daytime Emmy Award for "Outstanding Guest Performer in a Drama Series", as well as the Lifetime Achievement Award from the Peachtree Village International Film Festival.

-In 2010, Babatundé won NAACP Theatre Awards' "Best Lead Male" for his portrayal of Sammy Davis, Jr. in the Old Globe production of the musical Sammy.

-Babatundé was nominated for an Emmy in the HBO film Miss Evers' Boys, an NAACP Image Award in the HBO film Introducing Dorothy Dandridge, and an Ovation Award and a Tony Award for his role as C.C.
+In 1981, Babatundé was nominated for an Ovation Award and a Tony Award for his role as C.C.
 White in the original Broadway cast of Dreamgirls.

+Babatundé was nominated for an Emmy for the 1997 HBO film Miss Evers' Boys and an NAACP Image Award for the 1999 HBO film Introducing Dorothy Dandridge.

+In 2010, Babatundé won NAACP Theatre Awards' "Best Lead Male" for his portrayal of Sammy Davis Jr. in the Old Globe production of the musical Sammy.

-He won an NAACP Image Award as "Best Actor" for his role as Sarge in A Soldiers Play.
+In 2011 he won an NAACP Image Award as "Best Actor" for his role as Sarge in A Soldiers Play.

+In 2019, Babatundé was inducted into the National Multicultural Western Heritage Museum.
+In 2016, he received the Daytime Emmy Award for "Outstanding Guest Performer in a Drama Series" for his role as Julius Avant in the soap opera The Bold and the Beautiful.
+He received the Lifetime Achievement Award from the Peachtree Village International Film Festival.